spatialthoughts/qgis-tutorials/source/docs/3/calculating_line_lengths.rst

   The *Add Geometry Attribute* tool adds different set of attributes depending on whether the input layer is points, lines or polygons.
 See `QGIS documentation <https://docs.qgis.org/testing/en/docs/user_manual/processing_algs/qgis/vectorgeometry.html#add-geometry-attributes>`_ for more details.

 6. In the :guilabel:`Attribute Table`, you will see a new column called **distance**.
 This contains the length of each line feature in *meters*.
-Also note that the **sov_a3** attribute which contains the contry code for each feature.
+Also note that the **sov_a3** attribute which contains the country code for each feature.
 Close the :guilabel:`Attribute Table` window.

   .. image:: /static/3/calculating_line_lengths/images/6.png
      :align: center